 Actitime’s time tracking feature gives you a full overview of what you and your staff is working on, identify any bottlenecks and improve your overall team’s efficiency.
 With an awesome mobile app for tracking on the go and easy add-ons, you can enhance your experience by integrating your Actitime work with popular like Quickbooks and actiPlans (an absence management software).

 Want to make sure your remote team is actually getting work done?
-Time Doctor not only tracks the total time worked for every person on your team, it also provides a detailed breakdown on how much time is spent on particular projects, clients and tasks.
+Time Doctor not only tracks the total time worked for every person on your team, but it also provides a detailed breakdown of how much time is spent on particular projects, clients and tasks.

 Other features include chat monitoring, powerful reporting, ability to distinguish between website and app usage, automatic processing of payroll and billing, and flexibility to run on multiple platforms (Desktop, Mobile, Chrome)

 Harvest makes it easy to track time and expenses for your business, so you can get access to important data.
 With detailed timesheets, and a wealth of information, you can manage your team more intelligently.
 Harvest helps make sense of complex timesheets and presents it into easily digestible visual formats.

 The software helps take the pain out of getting paid – meaning you can turn your billable time and expenses into professional invoices, send them over to your clients in a jiffy, and get paid.